node-machine/rttc/README.md

 `example: '*'`

-This works pretty much like the generic array or generic dictionary type, with two major differences: (1) the top-level value can be a string, boolean, number, dictionary, array, or null value.
-(2) `null` is permitted, both as a top-level value and recursively in nested arrays and dictionaries (and as you might expect, `null` values are NOT stripped from nested arrays and dictionaries when performing type coercion)
+This works pretty much like the generic array or generic dictionary type, with one major difference: the top-level value can be a string, boolean, number, dictionary, array, or null value.

 Other than the aforementioned exception for `null`, the generic JSON type follows the JSON-serializability rules from generic arrays and generic dictionaries.